Vacation: Workcations

-Since the pandemic started and working life became more flexible, working from various locations became more common.
-Specifically, workcations that combine aspects of work and travel can offer periods of detachment and relaxation in the same way vacations do, although those periods are shorter than during a traditional vacation.
+During the Covid-19 pandemic, working life became more flexible and working from various locations became more common.
+"Workcations" that combine aspects of work and travel can offer periods of detachment and relaxation in the same way vacations do, although those periods are shorter than during a traditional vacation.

 A study published in 2020 regarding digital nomads explains how the borders between work and leisure disappear.
 Digital nomads can travel and work because they are not bound by normal work structures such as offices and 9-to-5 life.
-However, creating one's own structures, routines and work communities can also be experienced as burdensome.
+Working beyond regular hours is sometimes termed the infinite workday.

 In popular culture

 Family vacation and vacation in general has become a common theme in many books and films.
 Writers often draw on common occurrences that take place during a vacation such as disasters and bonding.